Irish soda bread is so quick and easy. It’s perfect whenever you want a loaf of homemade bread for brunch or dinner.

 - 1 tsp baking soda

-- Additional Flavours (see section above for suggestions)
+- Additional flavors (see section above for suggestions)

-- Combine buttermilk and flour in a glass container, and leave to hydrate for 5 minutes.
+- Combine the buttermilk and flour in a large bowl, and leave it to hydrate for 5 minutes.

-- Sprinkle the dough with the salt and soda then mix well into the batter.
+- Sprinkle the dough with salt and soda then mix well.
+You don’t want any clumps of baking soda!

-- Though buttermilk is traditional, feel free to use any soured milk like milk kefir, sour cream or yogurt.
-Avoid Greek yogurt (strained yogurt) or sour cream that has thickeners.
+- Though buttermilk is traditional, feel free to use other types of soured dairy milk.
+Milk kefir and plain yogurt (no thickeners) both work equally well.
+Avoid Greek yogurt (strained yogurt) or yogurt that contains thickeners.
 You need liquid for this recipe.

 Keywords: rosemary cheese, lemon pepper, super seedy, cinnamon raisin, soaked, prefermented, brown bread, Saint Patrick’s Day,